Jim Clark: Honours and awards

+In 1963 and 1965, Clark was awarded the Hawthorn Memorial Trophy for his achievements during the 1963 and 1965 Formula One Season.
 In 1965, Clark was awarded the American Broadcasting Company's Wide World of Sports Athlete of the Year.
 He was inducted into the Indianapolis Motor Speedway Hall of Fame in 1988.
 He was also inducted into the International Motorsports Hall of Fame in 1990.
 That same year, he was inducted into the Motorsports Hall of Fame of America in 1990.
 He was inducted into the Scottish Sports Hall of Fame in 2002, a member of their inaugural class.
 In 1964, he was awarded an OBE.

-He is set to be honoured at the Goodwood Revival in 2025—the sixtieth anniversary of his 1965 season.
+Clark was honoured at the Goodwood Revival in 2025—the sixtieth anniversary of his 1965 season.